-LAMP students are unique, and the courses they take reflect that.
+LAMP Honors Certificate students are unique, and the courses they take reflect that.

-LAMP is a national exemplar for liberal arts education at its best.
-Every student in the program takes a set of courses from the IU College of Arts and Sciences and the IU Kelley School of Business, as well as these courses—which only LAMP students can take.
+The LAMP Honors Certificate is a national exemplar for liberal arts education at its best.
+Every student in the program takes a set of courses from the IU College of Arts and Sciences and the IU Kelley School of Business, as well as the following courses only Honors Certificate students can take.
 See the full course list for the LAMP certificate requirements.

 LAMP courses help students: